SystemsApproach/tcpcc/aqm.rst

 egress queue (on the receiving host), means the TCP sender will not know to retransmit the packet until it detect the loss using one of its standard mechanisms (e.g., three duplicate ACKs, a timeout).
-Of course, having the egress implement EQN helps.
+Of course, having the egress implement ECN helps.

 Stepping back from these details to consider the bigger picture, there are two interesting takeaways.
 One is that Linux provides a convenient